mamcer/mamcer/README.md

-Hi, I'm Mario.
+Itsumi Mario

-I've been a technical leader for over 20 years, playing around with technologies like C#, Golang, MySQL, ASP.NET Core, from monoliths on premises to microservices in the cloud.
-I'm comfortable on platforms like Linux, Windows and Mac.
-I'm also proficient with modern DevOps practices looking to ensure efficient and reliable software delivery.
+I'm a technical leader with over 20 years of experience building software and people.
+I have experience with several technologies like C#, Golang, MySQL, architecting solutions that range from on-premises monoliths to cloud-native microservices.
+I'm proficient across Linux, Windows, and Mac platforms and I am passionate about using modern DevOps practices to ensure efficient and reliable software delivery.

+There is always something new to learn.

-For more tech stories and information, check out my [blog](https://mamcer.github.io/) and [LinkedIn](https://www.linkedin.com/in/mamcer/) for professional experience.
+For more tech stories and information, check out my [blog](https://mamcer.github.io/) and [LinkedIn](https://www.linkedin.com/in/mamcer/) for professional experience. 🖖🏽

 [![top langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mamcer&layout=compact&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)